 For some reason a lot of quilt panels are skew-whiff and so it is necessary to straighten them before you can do too much with them and this one was no exception.

 - So it was just a matter of finding a line on the pattern that was straight then placing the ruler along that line and trimming the panel.

 - I trimmed the panel leaving a ¼” all round the outside edge.

 I decided to leave the panel in one piece.

 Depending on the panel I will sometimes cut the pictures apart, as I did with Heath’s Construction quilt but I thought this one looked cute just as it was.

 I added an orange/yellow border around the panel.
 And then a larger turquoise blue border with the orange corners.

 - For the back I made a checkerboard panel in the turquoise and orange, just to add some design interest.

 - I ditch stitched around the inner border and then simply quilted the quilt with a diamond pattern.

-- And I finished it off with a binding in the same colour as the blue backing fabric.
+- I finished it off with a binding in the same color as the blue backing fabric.